 MAPS in its present form was created in 1993 by the merger of two other agencies.
 The agencies, the former Somerville Portuguese American League (SPAL) and Cambridge Organization of Portuguese Americans (COPA), had served area Portuguese speakers separately for more than 20 years.
 They merged to improve service provision and further unify the Portuguese-speaking community, including immigrants from eight countries around the world.
 (Please see the COPA historical article about the purchase of our Cambridge headquarters!)

-MAPS also continues to provide advocacy, leadership and community development services to Brazilian, Cape Verdean and Portuguese residents of eastern Massachusetts.
+MAPS also continues to provide advocacy, leadership and community development services to Brazilian, Cabo Verdean and Portuguese residents of eastern Massachusetts.